Retrieval-Augmented Generation of Ontologies from Relational Databases: Conclusions

 \section{Conclusions}

-We presented \textbf{RIGOR}, an iterative hybrid–recursive RAG pipeline that converts relational schemas into provenance-rich \emph{OWL 2 DL} ontologies with minimal human effort.
-By combining dense retrieval from the evolving core ontology, textual documentation, and large external ontology repositories with a \textit{Gen-LLM}/\textit{Judge-LLM} loop, RIGOR produces table-level delta ontologies that are validated, refined, and incrementally merged.
+We presented \textbf{RIGOR}, an iterative RAG pipeline that converts relational schemas into OWL2DL ontologies.
+A direct mapping guarantees schema coverage; a \textit{Gen-LLM} enriches it using a growing core ontology, retrieved documentation, and external ontologies; a \textit{Judge-LLM} validates each delta ontology before integration.
+Experiments across three databases and two domains show that RIGOR consistently outperforms all competing methods, as confirmed by an \textit{LLM-as-a-Judge}, 10 human experts, and the BURR benchmark.

-Experiments on a real-world liver-cancer registry and the public ICU database show that RIGOR consistently surpasses baseline and non-iterative variants, achieving mean CQ scores above 4.5/5, yielding logically consistent ontologies, and exhibiting few critical modeling pitfalls.
-These results show that retrieval-guided LLMs can generate semantically rich, standards-compliant ontologies that faithfully mirror complex relational schemas.